 Advanced Project Development & Mentoring Scheme

 Everything the participants learn during the course is applied to their own project.
-For each participant there will be a mentor assigned, giving personalised feedback to the individual project.
+A mentor is assigned to each participant to give one-to-one feedback on their individual project.
 The participants start working on a pitch and a treatment in close cooperation with their mentor.

 Storytelling for Digital Platforms

-Participants work on multi-platform drama writing and develop interactive storytelling writing skills.
-This module encompasses practical sessions on how to write multi-platform drama content made for online digital use.
-We will discuss and practise how to engage viewers between episodes and seasons.
+Participants work on multi-platform drama writing and develop writing skills for interactive storytelling.
+This module encompasses practical sessions on how to write multi-platform drama content specifically for online digital use.
+We will discuss and practise how to engage viewers across episodes and seasons.

 Pitch to the Industry

 Participants will practice their pitch skills in preparation for the pitch sessions with the industry: the January Summit Pitch Session, Digital Media Series Pitch, Procedural Project Pitch and the Final Pitch Session, which offers unprecedented direct access to TV executives from across Europe.